chevdor/confmgr/README.md

       default: 42

     VAR7:
-      description: Some variable we check with a regpex
+      description: Some variable we check with a regular expression
       regexp: ^\d{2}_\d{2}

 ```